 Established in 1991, the Hellenic Canadian Academic Association of Ontario (HCAAO) is the Association of Canadian Academics of Hellenic descent working as faculty members in Ontario Universities.

 On April 8th 2017, the HCAAO organized its 1st Annual Symposium.
-It took place on April 8th, 2017 at the University of Toronto and was organized under the auspices of the Greek Consulate of Toronto and the generous support of the Hellenic Heritage Foundation.
+It took place at the University of Toronto and was organized under the auspices of the Greek Consulate of Toronto and the generous support of the Hellenic Heritage Foundation.
 The meeting was designed with the aim to:

 - Provide a platform that will enhance academic collaboration among HCAAO members and allow them to get to know each other, both professionally and personally.